zulip/zulip-mobile/docs/architecture/platform-versions.md

   2021-11.
 It represented 0.8% of our Android users, and didn't support the API we'd started using to give spiffy new-style notifications.
+* We [dropped iOS 12 and 13 support] in 2023-01.
+Version 13 was 0.7% of iOS
+  users who tried Zulip.
 <!-- When updating this, please update `docs/developer-guide.md` as well. -->

 [dropped-android-j]: https://chat.zulip.org/#narrow/stream/48-mobile/topic/platform.20versions/near/625585